Free Video Presentation For Caregivers-

 “Greg, why are you qualified to make videos that people with Alzheimer's will like?”

-Let me tell you how I came to produce these DVDs.
+Let me tell you how I came to produce this DVD.

 I have been a professional video producer for many years, including working for NBC affiliate TV stations and producing wildlife documentaries.
 I live in Wyoming, which has some of the most spectacular scenery in the United States.